 For a list of the countries where you can use two-way messaging, see SMS Global Coverage Map.

 Note: All messaging in the US and Canada is two-way, regardless of whether you wish to receive responses.
 This is a regulatory requirement; the industry in these regions require you to send messages from a provisioned, text-enabled number.

 This is a five- to six-digit number that works within a specific country.
-Short codes are popular with marketing and retail use cases, such as sending a message that gives customers the opportunity to opt in to a couponing program.
+Short codes are popular with marketing and retail use cases, such as sending a message that lets end users opt in to a coupon program.

 |Alphanumeric string||This type of originator is used for one-way messaging.
 You can use it everywhere except the US and Canada.|

-When \sending messages to different countries and mobile operators, you'll likely use more than one originator.
-Since it can be challenging to select the correct message originator for each mobile number, our messaging platform can do this work for you.
+When sending messages to different countries, you'll likely use more than one source number.
+Since it can be challenging to select the correct source for each mobile number, our messaging platform can do this work for you.

-With automated originator selection, our system needs to know all of the originators you are using.
-Once it has that information, all you need to provide in your 'send message' request is the destination mobile phone number.
-Based on that we determine the country and then use the matching originator.
-If you use multiple originators for the same region, we may need more information in order to choose the correct originator for a particular end user.
+With automated selection our system needs to know all of the originators you are using.
+With this information, all you need to provide in your 'send message' request is the destination mobile phone number.
+Based on that we determine the country and then use the matching source.
+If you use multiple sources for one region, we may need more information in order to choose the correct one for a particular end user.